This is your guide on Brazilian Christmas food to add a unique Latin American touch to your holiday table.

 The third and last meat option for the Christmas dinner is ham.
 We call it tender in Brazil.

 This ham is prepared with honey, mustard, white wine, and cloves, but we also use pineapple, grapes, and cherry to garnish.
-It doesn’t only look delicious, but it is also succulent.
+It is not only delicious, but it is also succulent.

 Together with the ham, we serve a fruity sauce to enhance its flavors, such as orange, pineapple, passion fruit, and apple.